Instant Pot Summer Soup

 Step one

-Gather the ingredients – farro, diced tomatoes, chopped onion, chicken broth (or vegetable if you are want your summer soup to be vegetarian), garlic, oregano, basil, and salt.
+Gather the ingredients: farro, diced tomatoes, chopped onion, chicken broth (or vegetable broth if you prefer a vegetarian summer soup), garlic, oregano, basil, and salt.
+(A)

 Step two